-Grab some pre made store-bought dough or use our 15 minute pizza dough recipe for a quick option!
+Grab some pre made store-bought dough or use our 15 minute pizza dough recipe for a quick option, or try our hearty whole wheat pizza dough!
 You can also use your go-to pizza dough recipe if you already have a favorite.

 Yes!
 If you want to mimic the crispy crust you get with a pizza stone, you can put a sturdy sheet pan - one that doesn't warp in high heat - into the oven (if it has edges, turn it upside-down it so it's easier to slide the pizza on) to preheat for 30 minutes or so, then slide your pizza onto the hot baking sheet.
 You can also make this recipe into a pan pizza: just press the dough into shape right on a baking sheet or pizza pan, top, and bake!

 This easy homemade pizza uses fresh pea pesto and pea shoots for a burst of spring and summer flavor!

 - Heat oven to 500° F with a baking steel or pizza stone inside.
 For best results, let the oven heat for 30-60 minutes to get the baking steel nice and hot.

 - Lay a piece of parchment paper over a large cutting board.
 Roll or stretch the pizza dough into shape and place on top of the parchment paper (this will make it easier to slide into the oven!).